AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 >[!TIP]
 >
->Make sure that you have configured the appropriate Store Email Addresses in the Commerce Admin Panel by going to Stores > Configuration > General to avoid issues with deliverability and domain verification.
-You must uncheck "[!UICONTROL Use Default]" and replace the default values with a domain that you own - public/shared-domain email services such as gmail.com, outlook.com, etc. should not be configured as the Sender email address when sending emails through Sendgrid.
+>Make sure that you have configured the appropriate store email addresses in the Admin by going to Stores > Configuration > General to avoid issues with deliverability and domain verification.
+You must uncheck **[!UICONTROL Use Default]** and replace the default values with a domain that you own.
+Public/shared-domain email services, such as gmail.com and outlook.com, should not be configured as the sender email address when sending emails through Sendgrid.

 ## Enable or disable email